-He looked her over, "are you?"
+He looked her over, "Are you?"

 "No. I am only here to give you food.
 And no, I cannot tell you who they are," her voice was harsh but her dark hazel eyes had a kind edge to them which was slightly comforting to his current state of mind.

 She was an average looking woman but handsome non-the-less, with a round face, large expressive eyes and slender mouth.
 Her hair was long, dark and pin straight, pulled tightly behind her head in a low ponytail.
-She wore a dark blue blouse, buttoned to the neck, and black pinstripe pants that fell over plain work shoes.
+She wore a dark blue blouse, buttoned to the neck, and black, pinstripe pants that fell over plain work shoes.
 It was strange, but she reminded Kurt of his former teammate, Kitty Pryde.
 Apart from the hair and eye color, she could have easily passed as her twin.

-"What is your name, fraulein?" he asked.
+"Vat is your name, fraulein?" he asked.
 Though trying to be courteous, he couldn't help the sharp undertone that managed to mix in with the words.

 She sat the tray on the table and turned back towards him, hands folded professionally in front of her, "Cerbera."